awslabs/sbt-aws/docs/public/README.md

 ![sbt-provisioning.png](../../images/sbt-provisioning.png)

 Notice the use of the `provisioning.sh` and `deprovisioning.sh` scripts at the top.
 These scripts are fed to the `JobRunner` as parameters.
 Internally the `JobRunner` launches an AWS CodeBuild project, wrapped inside an AWS Step Function, to execute the bash scripts.
 The `JobRunner` also lets you specify what input variables to feed to the scripts, along with what output variables you expect them to return.
-Note that in this version of SBT, `JobRunner`s are created by the `CoreAppPlane` based on its `jobRunnerPropsList` input (the empty array in the code above).
-The type of object here is the [`jobRunnerProps`](/API.md#coreapplicationplanejobrunnerprops-).
+Note that in this version of SBT, you can create `JobRunner`s with [`jobRunnerProps`](/API.md#bashjobrunnerprops-) and configure `CoreAppPlane` with `JobRunner`s using its `jobRunnersList` property.
+The `CoreAppPlane` will then link these `JobRunner`s to EventBridge.
 Let's take a simple example: imagine our SaaS application deployed only a single S3 bucket per tenant.
 Let's create a job runner for that provisioning now.

 ```typescript
 const provisioningJobRunnerProps = {